Libera-Chat/libera-chat.github.io/chanreg.md

 ## The Projects & Community Team

-The Projects & Community Team comprises, among others, e, Fuchs, glguy and Swant; together they will act as your liaisons during the project registration or topic claiming process and throughout your tenure on the Libera.Chat network.
+The Projects & Community Team comprises, among others, e, Fuchs, kline, glguy and Swant; together they will act as your liaisons during the project registration or topic claiming process and throughout your tenure on the Libera.Chat network.
 If you wish to discuss the registration process, find out if Libera.Chat could be a good fit for your project or register your project, please feel free to drop any of the team members a line on IRC.
 If none are online, feel free to reach out to staff in general and they will forward your request to the team, which will get back to you as soon as possible.
 Once you